chris-delgado/chris-delgado.github.io/_posts/2024-08-16-GIOSProjects.md

 # Final Thoughts
 I don't have a computer science background.
 My undergrad years ago was in Electrical Engineering and my work has been primarily IT support.
 I found the projects very interesting/rewarding/fun.
 They were difficult and I needed to spend at least a couple of hours each day for a few weeks to get them working in Gradescope.
 Reminded me of how long it takes me to learn the patterns of some bosses in Soulsborne games.

-I learned a lot from the projects, but the lectures and papers were a different beast.
-I didn't really have much previous knowledge to anchor to, so most topics were brand new information to me.
-It was a constant deluge of information that, by the end of the semester, I was just skimming through to get them over with.
-I think if I had more experience with these topics maybe I would have appreciated it more, but from my point of view I just found the material very boring.